axelarnetwork/tofnd/README.md

 In short, `auto` implies the following order: 1) try to use existing mnemonic, 2) try to import a mnemonic from file, 3) try create a new mnemonic.

-The rationale behind `auto` is that users can fritionalessly run and restart their tofnd nodes without having to run multiple commands.
+The rationale behind `auto` is that users can frictionlessly launch and restart their tofnd nodes without the need to execute multiple commands.
 `auto` is currently the default command only in `docker-compose.test.yml`, but users can edit the `docker-compose.yml` to use it at their own discretion.

 **Attention:** `auto` leaves the mnemonic on plain text on disk.
 You should remove the `TOFND_HOME/import` file and store the mnemonic at a safe, offline place.